jechtom/unifi-network-application-docker/README.md

+# WARNING: Problems with Unifi Network Application in Docker

+Using the UniFi Network Application from Docker caused some issues with the UniFi AP7 Pro.
+After some time (ranging from a few hours to a few days), the access points lost the ability to respond to pings, connect via SSH, and appeared offline.
+Restarting the access points temporarily resolved the issue.
+Despite this, clients could still connect to Wi-Fi without any problems.
+I suspect this might be related to my host machine and Docker engine not running continuously, but I'm not sure.

+When using the online cloud management (paid), there were no issues.
+After a few days, the access points appeared online without any problems.

+Now, I am trying to use the UniFi Network Server installed on a host machine instead.

 # Unifi Network Application Docker

 This project allows you to run the Unifi Network Application locally.
 All data is stored in the "data" folder and can be transferred to another machine.